-This amp is for the guitar player who wants the real tube tone, but can do with less power.
-This amp is also for the travelling guitarist who wants an amp they can strap to their pedalboard.
+This amp is for the guitar player who wants the real tube tone but can do with less power.
+This amp is also for the traveling guitarist who wants an amp they can strap to their pedalboard.

 Orange Micro Terror: Appearance

 The Micro terror is obviously an Orange amp.
 Its appearance is based on the larger Terror amps, hence its name: ‘Micro’ Terror.
 Here is a picture of it’s larger counterpart, the Rocker 15 Terror: